 Your competitors have therefore tested that it’s a good idea to focus on calls for specific keywords while form submissions work better for other keywords.
 They know that you should only bid for exact match variations of XYZ keywords because the others never amounted to anything.

 And I could go on and on.
 It’s therefore not because the Google AdWords platform favors long-time advertisers, but merely just an understanding of something very common in life: People who have done something for a long time will usually do it better than you.

 So What Can you Do About It?

-Start out by knowing your Google AdWords ABC.
+Start out by knowing your Google Ads ABC.

 Call their clients, talk to the account management team, demand excellence.
-Don’t just fall into bed with the first, best and most local one.
+Don’t just fall into bed with the first, best, and the most local one.

 2) The Keywords With the Highest CPCs are Also the Best Ones

-Even in 2015, we still get a lot of requests from small businesses who wants us to lower their CPCs.
-There’s nothing wrong with the request per se, but the mindset ƒor a lot business owners is that if you just lower your CPC, then you’ll be good.
+Even in 2015, we still get a lot of requests from small businesses that want us to lower their CPCs.
+There’s nothing wrong with the request per se, but the mindset ƒor a lot of business owners is that if you just lower your CPC, then you’ll be good.